Threat Hunting on Endpoint Data with Sysmon

 Start Searching

 You can search for any value in any field.
-Some of the fields you might have discovered previously are event_id, which specifies the type of event using an integer, Image, CommandLine, ParentImage, ParentCommandLine.
+Some of the fields you might have discovered previously are event_id, Image, CommandLine, ParentImage, ParentCommandLine.
 For network connect events (event_id 3) some of the interesting fields are DestinationIp, DestinationPort and DestinationHostname.

 You can filter your results in Kibana by specifying a fieldname, followed by a colon, followed by a search term.
 Here are some examples: